 Size

 Both colanders and strainers are available in an extensive range of sizes.
 When deciding between kitchen tools, consider how much food will need to be strained at one time and where the colander or strainer will need to be stored when not in use.
-The large bowl sizes on colanders will necessarily take up more space than the typically smaller strainer baskets.
-However, it is possible to purchase a large colander made with silicone and able to collapse and store flat.
+Large bowl sizes on colanders will necessarily take up more space than the typically smaller strainer baskets.
+However, it is possible to purchase a large colander made with silicone that can collapse and store flat.

 Materials